+VERY IMPORTANT:

-VERY IMPORTANT: To understand better how to help a child with cerebral palsy develop early skills, you also need to read other chapters .
-Chapters 34 and 35 are about helping the child whose mind and/or body are slow to develop .
-Chapters 36 to 41 discuss ways of helping children develop and become more self - reliant.
-Although Chapters 34 to 41 are written to help any children who are slow to develop, many suggestions are included for the specific needs of the child with cerebral palsy.
-These are marked with CP in the margin.
+To understand better how to help a child with cerebral palsy develop early skills, you also need to read other chapters.
+Chapters 34 and 35 are about helping children with developmental and/or cognitive delays.
+Chapters 36 to 41 discuss ways of helping children develop and become more self-reliant.

+Although Chapters 34 to 41 are written to help any children with developmental delays, many suggestions are included for the specific needs of the child with cerebral palsy.
+These are marked with (CP) in the margin.

 To help a child develop new skills, first observe all the things that she can and cannot do.
-Like a normal baby who progresses stage by stage in a certain order, the child with cerebral palsy must do the same.
-Charts showing the normal 'developmental milestones' are on pages 292 and 293.
+Like any baby who progresses stage by stage in a certain order, the child with cerebral palsy must do the same.
+Charts showing the typical developmental milestones are on pp. 292 and 293.
 You can use them to help decide the next steps or skills that the child may be ready to learn.

 Help the child advance slowly, at her own speed, in small steps.
 If we try to go too fast because of her age, she can become discouraged by failure.
 Also, her progress can be held back.
-This happens when we stand a child and try to make him walk before he is ready.
-(See p.
-291.)
+This happens when we stand a child and try to make him walk before he is ready (see p.
+291).

-Move ahead at a speed that fits your child not too fast and not too slow.
+Move ahead at a speed that fits your child - not too fast and not too slow.

 To help a child with cerebral palsy develop skills takes a lot of time, energy, patience, and love.
-The whole family needs to help, and also, if possible, others in the community.
-(See Chapter 33.)
+The whole family needs to help, and also, if possible, others in the community (see Chapter 33).